Michael Matthews (director): Career

-In 2017, he directed Five Fingers for Marseilles, a film dubbed as South African first western film.
+In 2017, he directed Five Fingers for Marseilles, a film dubbed as South Africa's first Western film.
 He won the best director award and the film won in best film category at 14th Africa Movie Academy Awards.
 He was also nominated for Best Achievement in Directing - Feature Film at 2017 South African Film and Television Awards.

 For his role in the production of Apocalypse Now Now, a 2018 short film based on the book of same name, Matthews won best short film at the 12th South African Film and Television Awards.

 Matthews directed the 2021 Oscar-nominated American monster adventure film, Love and Monsters, with Shawn Levy and Dan Cohen serving as producers.

 In October 2021, Matthews joined as director for the upcoming Disney film Merlin.

 Matthews was hired as director of Nautilus, a 2024 Disney+ series, in November 2021.

-Matthews is set to begin shooting his next film Empire City with Gerard Butler and Hayley Atwell in November 2025.
+Matthews' next film is Empire City with Gerard Butler and Hayley Atwell.
 The script is written by Brian Tucker and S. Craig Zahler.
+Matthews will next direct a film adaptation of the video game Home Safety Hotline in 2027.